anuragambuja/data-engineering-gcp/Networking.md

 ## Subnet
 - Each VPC network consists of one or more IP address ranges called subnets.
 Subnets are regional resources, and have IP address ranges associated with them.
+- A subnetwork can be in auto mode or custom mode.
+  - An auto mode network has one subnet per region, each with a predetermined IP range and gateway.
+These subnets are created automatically when you create the auto mode network, and each subnet has the same name as the overall network.
+  - A custom mode network has no subnets at creation.
+To create an instance in a custom mode network, you must first create a subnetwork in that region and specify its IP range.
+A custom mode network can have zero, one, or many subnets per region.
 - A network must have at least one subnet before you can use it.
 Auto mode VPC networks create subnets in each region automatically.
 - Machines in the same network can communicate via their private IPs regardless of their region.
 By default, VMs in different networks can only communicate with public IPs
 - Shared VPC allows a network to be shared across multiple projects